ibigfoot/wf-hackathon/README.md

 ### Assumptions
 We have assumed that the Wayfindr app is going to navigate Penny through both tube stations and for this scenario we have focused on what the experience needs to be for Penny as she boards, rides and disembarks from the train.
+If you have glanced at the code, you will notice that there is actually no calls to any APIs here :)

 ### The Experience
 Penny will be alerted by an audio chime whenever the app has something to tell her.
 Each interaction will be driven by a simple button click, this could either be through a bluetooth headset or perhaps the home button or one of the other buttons on her phone.
 The application will cache the journey and all relevant information at the origin station and we envisage that it will attempt to connect to the network while on the journey to continually check her route is the most relevant.